KUL-Radneuron/KUL_VBG/README.md

 Required arguments:

-    -p:  BIDS participant name (anonymised name of the subject without the "sub-" prefix)
+    -S:  BIDS participant name (anonymised name of the subject without the "sub-" prefix)
     -b:  if data is in BIDS
     -l:  full path and file name to lesion mask file per session
     -z:  space of the lesion mask used (only T1 supported in this version)